johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 [^C6-03]: Fuzz testing should focus on your own code rather than on the OTS software.
 The use of several scanners usually leads to a larger range of input values.

-[^C6-04]: e.g. DoS, SQL injection, cross-site scripting, directory transversal, buffer overflow, syntactically or semantically incorrect queries,
+[^C6-04]: Examples: DoS, SQL injection, cross-site scripting (XSS), directory transversal, buffer overflow, syntactically or semantically incorrect queries,

 #### **g) Product release**